PolyhedralDev/Tectonic/README.md

-# PolyConfig
+# Tectonic
-PolyConfig is an annotation-based read-only config system written in Java.
+Tectonic is an annotation-based read-only config system written in Java, with a powerful abstraction system.